topicusfinan/finq-webclient/readme.md

 This will install Grunt on your command line and makes sure that bower is available for dependency management.
 Run the above commands in the application directory so all packages and dependencies are retrieved.

 ####Code style
 To support consistent code styling we make use of [jshint](http://www.jshint.com/) for javascript convention validation and [scss-lint](https://github.com/causes/scss-lint) for SASS convention validation.
-Even though JShit is automatically installed with the above commands, scss-lint requires an additional Ruby Gem to be installed as follows:
+Even though JShint is automatically installed with the above commands, scss-lint requires an additional Ruby Gem to be installed as follows:

     $ gem install scss-lint